Felix-Hz/green-squares/README.md

 ### Fact of Day 143
 The number 42 is the number of spots (or pips, circular patches or pits) on a pair of standard six-sided dice.

+### Fact of Day 144
+The number 42 is the answer to the Ultimate Question of Life, the Universe, and Everything.